BasantElsaey/FullStack_Using_Nodejs_RoadMap/README.md

 ## SQL Databases

+### Notes :

+If you want the video translated, open the subtitle CC

 📹 [SQL Tutorial - Full Database Course for Beginners](https://www.youtube.com/watch?v=HXV3zeQKqGY)

 📹 [Database Design Course - Learn how to design and plan a database for beginners](https://www.youtube.com/watch?v=ztHopE5Wnpc)